prmrdl/XenGuide/sites/prototype/content/Ocean/portsearch.md

 {{< fig src="../search-estimated.png" text="An estimated rate." >}}

 {{% tip %}} See <a href="https://support.xeneta.com/hc/en-us/articles/115003199553-Estimated-Rates" target="_blank">this article</a> for more information on estimated rates. {{% /tip %}}

+## Followed Market Trends

+You can follow any trade lane whose trends you wish to keep an eye on from the search results.

+{{< fig src="../ocean-dashboard-follow.png" text="Dashboard — Following a Trade Lane" >}}

+Followed lanes are added to the bottom of the dashboard and show their current price as well as changes in the price since the week before.

+{{< fig src="../ocean-dashboard-followed-markets.png" text="Dashboard — Followed Market Trends" >}}

 ## Geo-Selector Tool